localstack/docs/content/en/academy/localstack-developement/lesson-4/index.md

 ---
-title: "Getting started"
+title: "Creating infra with Terraform locally"
-linkTitle: "Getting started"
+linkTitle: "Creating infra with Terraform locally"
 weight: 4
 description: >
-  Discover multiple ways to dive into LocalStack's world of cloud development.
-Learn the easiest method, using the LocalStack CLI, or alternatively, you can pull the Docker image, run it or include it in Docker Compose, and start using AWS services.
+  In this video we will be using LocalStack's terraform integration to automate the process of deploying and configuring the resources on localstack.
+For this we will be using `tflocal` - a small wrapper script to run Terraform against LocalStack.
+If you don’t want to use tflocal, you can use terraform, with small changes to the tf file, which we will talk about later in the video.
 length: 03:43
 leadimage: getting-started.png
 videoUrl: https://www.youtube.com/embed/CzX4mfiS058